LinkedIn's New Automation Detection (How to Stay Safe in 2026)

 - 6.2% restriction rate (mostly false positives)

+The technical difference matters.
 You can send the same number of invites with the same messages—but how you send them determines whether you get restricted.

 About the Author: Alex Thompson has 6 years of experience in LinkedIn automation architecture, specializing in detection avoidance and anti-bot systems.
 He leads WarmySender’s LinkedIn infrastructure team.